-Just because it is summer it doesn’t mean you have to stop eating soup, right?
+This Zucchini Summer Soup is a very flavorful super easy recipe to make.
+You can add any seasonal veggies and you will end up with a delicious meal!
+Just because it is summer doesn’t mean you have to stop eating soup, right?
 Some people may think summer is not a time to have soup but I like to continue to eat soup all year long.
-If people from very tropical countries like in northern Brazil where it is summer all year think this way, they never would have soup in there lives, correct?
+If people from very tropical countries like in northern Brazil where it is summer all year think this way, they never would have soup in there lives, right ?
 For me, you can have light and fresh soups in the summer and hot and spicy soups in the winter.

 About the recipe:

 - In a large pot over high heat, add olive oil.
-When the pan and the oil are hot, turn the heat down to medium and add the red onions, carrot and sweet potato.
+When the pan and the oil are hot, turn the heat down to medium and add the red onions, carrot, and sweet potato.

-- Cook until browned, about 15 minutes.
+- Cook for about 10 minutes.

 - Add peas, chickpeas, garlic powder, chili pepper, salt and pepper and cook for about 4 minutes.